mayallzObject/computer-science-quiz/README.md

 ## 2. Introduction
-Hi, my name is Ivaylo, and this is my 1sr portfolio project.
+Hello!
+My name is Ivaylo, and this is my 1st portfolio project.
+I made this portfolio project because I like to learn in a fun way.
+Being part of the Philosophy club in University I learned the value of questions.
 The Cool Trivia web application is in MVP status, with the plan of adding more functionality and styling.
+It's a fairly simple application made with the emphasis on learning new technologies and applying the skils thatI required in the past few months.

 ## 3. Goals of this project
 The main goal of this project is to gain experience developing a full-stack app and learn new Technologies.
 My idea was to have one day of research in TypeScript and Material-UI then adjust on the fly.
-The front end was made with React, Redux and Material-UI.The app is fully responsive New scoring system and category picker, will be added in the new feature
+The front end was made with React, Redux and Material-UI.
+The app is fully responsive but styling is not final.
+New scoring system and category picker, will be added in the new feature

 #### Objectives